fellesverkstedet/fabricatable-machines/README.md

 * The pitch is slightly smaller than v-bird rail, for higher resolution and torque.
 * Motor plate files are included for NEMA17, NEMA23 and 60mm sized motors.

 **NOTE:** The glide block design in this repo is undergoing improvements.
-Check [Hattori - small format CNC mill](https://github.com/fellesverkstedet/fabricatable-machines/blob/master/hattori-small-format-cnc/README.md) for an examples of state of the art glide block design.
+Check [Hattori - small format CNC mill](https://github.com/fellesverkstedet/fabricatable-machines/blob/master/hattori-small-format-cnc/README.md) for an example of a state of the art glide block design.

 ### Status